roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-07a ****** byJust_Plain_Bob© She was in a different frame of mind when she headed for Jake's bedroom this time.
+She was in a different frame of mind when she headed for Jake's bedroom this time.
 The previous times her head had been full of mixed emotions.
 A part of her brain was telling her not to go to Jake, to turn around, go back and hang on Gary's arm.
 A different part of her brain was telling her that she needed what Jake could give her, that the brief time his cock was in her she was more alive than at any other time of her life.
 Fear of being caught was in her head, fear of losing Gary if he found out, but always, always, the attraction she could never understand pulled her toward the room.

  This time there was no warring in her head, no fear of losing Gary.
 Gary knew.
 Gary knew, had known all along, and he didn't care.
 She thought back to the night when Jake had taken her against the gazebo.
 She was certain now that the red/white flash she had seen was Gary watching her submit to his boss.